Shouree/storm-http-framework/doc/01-Getting_Started/02-Running_Storm/01-Bundled_Programs.md

 If you installed Storm by downloading an archive from this webpage, the easiest way to start an application is to navigate to the directory where you extracted the archive and double-click the `.sh` file that corresponds to the program you wish to start.
-For example, `Progvis.sh` to launch Progvis.
+For example, `progvis.sh` to launch Progvis.

 If you installed Storm from the system repositories, you can find applications (like Progvis) in the